thingsboard/thingsboard.github.io/docs/pe/mqtt-broker/install/cluster/helm-cluster-setup-minikube.md

 ---
 layout: docwithnav-pe-mqtt-broker
-title: Cluster setup using Helm chart with Minikube
+title: Deploy TBMQ PE Cluster on Minikube with Helm
-description: TBMQ microservices setup using Helm Chart with Minikube
+description: Deploy TBMQ PE Cluster on Minikube with Helm

 ---